research-ag/hpl-io/README.md

 ### Performance of 10,000+ tps

-The ledger is designed such that a Motoko implementation can process significantly more than 10,000 individual transactions per second in a single ledger canister.
+The ledger is designed such that a Motoko implementation can process 10,000+ individual transactions per second in a single ledger canister, where each transaction is a transfer for a random pair of from-to accounts.
 The account model was designed with the performance of implementations in mind such that high speeds can be reached even when the data structures involved hold tens of millions of open accounts.
+In other words, it was designed such that an implementation can have, for the most part, linear complexity.

 ### Throughput of 10,000 ingress messages

-The ledger has two different interfaces for transaction submission per ingress messages and per inter-canister call.
+The ledger has two different interfaces for ingress messages and inter-canister calls.
-The architecture is specifically designed such that 10,000 transaction submitted per second by independent external users can reach the ledger.
+The architecture is specifically designed such that 10,000 transactions submitted per second by independent external users can reach the ledger.
-To achieve this ingress messages go through aggregators on different subnets.
+To achieve this, ingress messages go through aggregators on different subnets.
-It is planned to have ~20 aggregators on 20 different subnets.
+It is planned to have ~20 aggregators on 20 different subnets and have each aggregator receive ~500 tps.

+Going through an aggregator unavoidably introduces latency for transactions submitted by ingress messages.
-The protocol is designed to keep the latency for frontends as small as possible despite the fact that submitted transactions require one inter-canister hop.
+The protocol is designed to keep the latency for frontends as small as possible given the extra inter-canister hop.

 ### Protection against unsolicited

-Users have to allow incoming transfers.
+Users have to allow incoming transfers into their accounts.
-This is done to avoid regulatory problems with tainted transactions and unwanted airdrops.
+This is done to avoid regulatory problems with tainted coins and unwanted airdrops.
 It also avoids security problems resulting from a poisened transaction history or transaction spam.

 ### Payment flows

-Multiple payment flow concepts such as push, pull and allowances are natively supported through the concept of virtual accounts.
+Multiple payment flows such as push, pull, approve-transfer and allowances are natively supported through the concept of virtual accounts.
-These concepts simplify the programming of services that deal with hpl tokens.
+This simplifies the programming of services that deal with hpl tokens.

+### Standard-compliance

+The goals of the hpl are quite new.
+It is therefore unfortunately not possible to comply with ICRC-1 or other standards.
+For example, in the case of ICRC-1, there are two limiting factors that make it impossible:

+* The ICRC-1 API is specifically designed for a single token per canister.
+* When submitting a transaction, the ICRC-1 API requires an immediate response about the success of the transfer.
+This is incompatible with an additional inter-canister hop that works in batches.

 ## Account model

 ### Tokens

-The ledger is a multi-token ledger.
-It currently supports only fungible tokens.
+We currently support only fungible tokens.
 A fungible token is identified by its asset id (type `nat`).
-Token quantities are represented as `nat`s that must fit in 64 bits.
+Token quantities are represented as a `nat` that must fit in 64 bits.
 Consequently, the total supply of any tokens is limited to 2^64 - 1.

 ### Principals and subaccounts